Asquith Primary School- PE Overview

 Jewellery

 Following Health & Safety guidance, our school requires all earrings to be removed for PE sessions.
-If this is not possible, due to ears being pierced in the last 6 weeks, earrings can be taped up as a temporary measure to enable the child to continue with their PE lessons.
-Tape will be provided for all children who need it and all children will be required to cover them before accessing their PE session.
+If this is not possible, due to ears being pierced in the last 6 weeks, parents should tape earrings up as a temporary measure before sending their child to school to enable the child to continue with their PE lessons.
+Tape will be provided for all children who arrive in school without their ears taped as children will be required to cover them before accessing their PE session.

 We would greatly appreciate parents' support in ensuring (1) ears are pierced at the start of the summer holidays and (2) children who are too young to remove their own earrings are not sent to school in them on PE days, to avoid such issues arising during term time.